mattrussi/gitlab-com-runbooks/docs/web/rails-middleware-path-traversal.md

 ### Rejecting requests that should be accepted

 Symptom: The [`Middleware check path traversal executions rate` chart](https://dashboards.gitlab.net/d/web-main/web3a-overview?orgId=1&viewPanel=panel-132) shows an increasing rate for rejected requests.
+These requests will receive a `400 Bad Request` response.

 * Check the [Kibana logs](https://log.gprd.gitlab.net/app/r/s/8bYSz) and investigate the paths of the request that are rejected.
+  * From the accessed paths, locate and reach the owning team to categorize the attempt as valid or not.
-  * If these are genuine path traversal attempts, then we might be the target of an automated script that tries different urls with path traversal in bulks.
+  * If these are genuine attempts, then we might be the target of an automated script that tries different urls with path traversal in bulks.
-    * Dig in of these request come from the same source or not.
+    * The middleware is working as expected.
+However, it can be valuable to investigate if these requests come from a single originating source and block that source temporarily.
-  * If these are valid requests that should be accepted, reach out the owning team to fill a bug issue.
+  * If these are valid requests that should be accepted, this is a bug with the middleware detection logic.
+    * We could [disable](#controlling_the_behavior) the middleware temporarily to solve the problem.
+    * An issue should be created to update the middleware detection logic.

-### Longer execution time
+### Slower execution time

 Symptom: The [`Middleware check path traversal execution time Apdex` chart](https://dashboards.gitlab.net/d/web-main/web3a-overview?orgId=1&viewPanel=panel-133) shows low numbers.